Wilfred/mustache.el/README.md

 ## Changelog

+* v0.8 Removed dependency on `with-namespace` in favour of internal functions/variables being of the form `mst--foo`.
 * v0.7 templates with malformed sections now throw an error.
 For
   example: `{{#foo}}{{/bar}}` and `{{#foo}}`.
 * v0.6 `{{#blocks}}` now optionally support using vectors instead of